B.G 2.16

 Gīta Tātparya 2.16

-From inappropriate action, there can never be happiness and from appropriate action there can be no misery.
-'Abhava' indicates misery.
-Brahman is never to be known as 'asat', the non-existent or unreal.
+As per the ancient dictionary, the word 'bhāva' indicates happiness and 'abhāva' indicates misery in all its uses.
+With this context becoming melancholy at the present moment by thinking about possible misery in the afterlife is not appropriate.
+Hence to remove apprehension Lord Krishna says, From inappropriate action there can never be happiness, and from appropriate action there can be no misery.
+Reference is provided to Gita 17.26 where word 'sadbhāva' is employed to mean good-natured and reality.
+The term 'anta' means a conclusive decision.
 The verse is not meant to convey the illusionary nature of the world.
 It is only stating that the phenomenon arises and expresses itself when relevant cause arises, and it ceases to express itself when the cause ceases to operate.
-It does not indicate an object that is beyond being and non-being, as there is no proof of existence of such an object.
 Even the experience of a mirage is a genuine experience.
 There is nothing like a false experience.

 na ca yuddhātparalokaduḥkhamiti śokaḥ। asatkarmaṇaḥ sakāśāt bhāvo nāsti satkarmaṇaḥ sakāśāt abhāvo nāstīti niyatattvāt।